rohitdhawale07/Invoice-Generator-App-using-Reactjs/README.md

 # Getting Started with Create React App
 ## Hosted Link:- https://invoice-generator-app-using-reactjs.vercel.app/

+## Overview
+The Invoicer App is a ReactJS-based web application designed to simplify the process of creating and managing invoices.
+This application provides an intuitive user interface for users to generate, edit, and organize their invoices efficiently.
+It utilizes various components to capture essential information, including client details, invoice items, and payment information.

+## Features
+- Invoice Generation: Create professional invoices with ease by providing essential details such as client information, invoice items, and payment terms.
+- Dynamic Preview: Preview the generated invoice dynamically before finalizing, ensuring accuracy and completeness.
+- Responsive Design: The app is responsive, ensuring a seamless user experience across different devices, including desktops, tablets, and smartphones.
+- Print and Download: The app supports the functionality to print or download the generated invoice for offline use.
+-
+## Usage
+- Entering User Information:
+Provide your full name, address, email, phone, and other necessary information in the initial input form.
+- Entering Banking Details:
+Enter your banking details, including bank name, account number, and holder name for payment processing.
+- Client Information:
+Enter your client's name and address to populate the invoice with the necessary recipient details.
+- Invoice Details:
+Input invoice-specific details such as the invoice number, invoice date, due date, and any additional notes.
+   Itemized Table Form:
+Utilize the table form to input individual items, including a description, quantity, price, and automatically calculated amounts.
+- Additional Notes:
+Include any relevant additional notes or information for the client in the provided text area.
+- Preview and Edit:
+Preview the invoice before finalizing by clicking the "Preview Invoice" button.
+Edit information if necessary.
+- Print or Download:
+Click the "Print/Download" button to either print the invoice or download it for offline use.

+## Technologies Used
+- ReactJS: A JavaScript library for building user interfaces.
+- ReactToPrint: A React component for printing.
+- State Management: Utilizing React's state management for handling application state.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts